art345/MeToo/index.md

 <br>

 <div style="text-align: justify">
   Using the program, GenderPerformr [2], we were able to allocate a gender (Female, Male or Neutral) to 30% of all our tweets.
-Due to this small percentage (and even smaller if we consider only Male and Female), we urge the reader to remain aware that the following analysis does NOT apply to the entire data.
+Due to this small percentage (and even smaller if we consider only Male and Female), we urge the reader to remain aware that the above analysis does NOT apply to the entire data.
 <br>
   For those users identified with certainty as male and female, we performed a LIWC sentimental analysis.
 The results are surprisingly similar for both genders, suggesting that #meToo is a human battle and not a battle of gender.
 The only notable differences are that women appear more certain than men, while being more individualist and impersonal in their manner of speech.
 The two last aspects can be potentially associated to a protection mechanism due to the heavy psychological burden of sexual harassement.
 </div>